 Sam Houston State University (SHSU) is committed to ensuring the safety and health of its students and employees.

 This communication will serve as official notice of the Drug-Free Schools and Campuses regulations and the Drug and Alcohol Abuse Prevention regulations.

-SHSU has implemented the Drug Free Work Place Policy (ER-8) that prohibits the unlawful manufacture, distribution, dispensation, possession, or use of illicit drugs or alcohol by students and employees on University property, at any school activities, or while employees are on official duty.
+SHSU has implemented the Drug Free Work Place Policy (HR-23) that prohibits the unlawful manufacture, distribution, dispensation, possession, or use of illicit drugs or alcohol by students and employees on University property, at any school activities, or while employees are on official duty.
 All students and employees are required to obey the law and to comply with the Rules and Regulations of the Board of Regents, Texas State University System and SHSU institutional rules.
 The unlawful manufacture, distribution, dispensation, possession, or use of drugs or alcohol by employees will result in disciplinary action up to and including separation of employment.

 The SHSU Drug Awareness and Prevention program is a three-part program to inform students and employees about: